georgekinnear/cj-meta-analysis/lit-search/README.md

 This searches various datbases (including Crossref), looking at all fields, including title, abstract, keywords and full text.

-Search for the following keyword combinations:
+An initial search for the following keyword combinations:

 - "comparative judgement" OR "comparative judgment"
 - ("pairwise comparisons" OR "paired comparisons") AND "Bradley" AND "Terry"  (The inclusion of Bradley+Terry is to ensure there is some use of the Bradley-Terry model to combine the paired comparisons.)

-Filtering to publications from 2000 onwards, gives 1156 results: https://link.lens.org/ivKDS6EocKk
+was filtered for publications from 2000 onwards, giving 1156 results: https://link.lens.org/ivKDS6EocKk

-Altering the query so that Bradley-Terry is always required:
+Checking the first 50 results, only 1 or 2 were actually relevant.
+To make the search more manageable, we refined the query so that Bradley-Terry is always required:
 > (("comparative judgment") OR ("comparative judgement") OR ("paired comparisons") OR ("pairwise comparisons") AND "Bradley" AND "Terry")

-gives 210 results, with the publication year filter removed: https://link.lens.org/dypRiEumdok
+This gives 210 results, with the publication year filter removed: https://link.lens.org/dypRiEumdok

 ### Other sources?
 Perhaps also search for work that cites key papers? e.g.